-Many traders who buy into the rally at the top lose money as the price falls back to previous levels.
+Many traders who buy into the rally at the top lose money as the price returns to previous levels.
 So who makes money in a crypto bull trap?

 In short, those who sell at the top make money in a crypto bull trap.
 As prices rise, more and more buyers enter the market, pushing prices even higher.

 Eventually, no more buyers remain to push prices higher.
 In this cyclical scenario, the market reverses, selling off the assets people bought at the top.
-Sellers who got out at the top make money, while buyers who bought late are on the losing side.
+Sellers who got out at the top make money, while buyers who bought late lose.

-Some traders try to trade bull traps by shorting at the top, but this is a risky strategy.
-It’s often better to stay out of the market until it becomes clear that a bull trap has occurred.
+Some traders try to trade bull traps by shorting at the top, but this strategy is risky.
+Instead, it’s often better to stay out of the market until it becomes clear that a bull trap has occurred.

 The Bottom Line

-If you’re looking to invest in cryptocurrencies, be aware of the dangers of bull traps and how to avoid them.
-Do your own research, avoid FOMO, and remember that past performance is not always indicative of future results.
+Suppose you’re looking to invest in cryptocurrencies, be aware of the dangers of bull traps and how to avoid them.
+Do your research, avoid FOMO, and remember that past performance does not always indicate future results.

-If you find yourself in a crypto bull trap, learn the hard lesson and avoid repeating the same mistakes twice.
+If you are in a crypto bull trap, learn the hard lesson and avoid repeating the same mistakes twice.